-Old-age settlement: A lump sum equal to 1 month of the insured's average monthly earnings during the last 5 years for each year of insurance coverage.
+Old-age settlement: A lump sum is paid equal to 1 month of the insured's average monthly earnings in the last 5 years for each year of coverage.

-Benefit adjustment: Pensions are adjusted by decree for changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.
+Benefit adjustment: Benefits are adjusted by decree for changes in the cost of living and the legal minimum wage, depending on the financial resources of the system.
 (The last adjustment was made in 1997.)